wangxinalex/wangxinalex.github.io/_posts/2014-09-16-Algorithm-Design-Manual.md

 ##1.2 Selecting the Right Jobs

-{%highlight c%}
     OptimalScheduling(I)
         While (I != ∅) do
             Accept the job j from I with the earliest completion date.
             Delete j, and any interval which intersects j from I.
-{%endhighlight%}

 ##1.3 Reasoning about Correctness